 Where could my marketing efforts be going wrong?
 It’s a question that so many in business and in school leadership have asked themselves.

-To be able to improve, schools need to know what’s going wrong.
+Even if you’re following a good school marketing strategy, if it’s not working, you need to find out what’s going wrong.
 For this blog we’ve identified three mistakes almost all schools make.
 To find out how to avoid these common errors, read on.

 Working in Fits and Starts